U.S. Firefighters Give up Christmas at Home and Get to Work Down Under

 A team of 21 specialist U.S. firefighters arrived in Australia on Friday to help fight the massive bush fires now ravaging vast areas of the country.

-The U.S. personnel have given up the chance to celebrate Christmas at home with their families to make the journey Down Under and join the fight in New South Wales (NSW), Australia’s most populous state.
+The U.S. personnel have given up the chance to celebrate Christmas at home with their families to make the journey Down Under and join the fight in New South Wales (NSW), Australia’s most populous state, as it battles fires across several fronts.

 They will be representing the Bureau of Land Management, National Park Service, Bureau of Indian Affairs, U.S. Fish and Wildlife Service, and U.S. Forest Service.
 The employees are coming from Alaska, Nevada, Montana, Colorado, Arizona, Idaho, Utah, California, Oregon, Hawaii, and Virginia.